SAP-samples/cap-cds-hands-on/exercises/01/README.md

 ## Add some initial data

-The `Simple` service is fully functional as the CAP framework provides everything for a complete CRUD (Create, Read, Update, Delete) out of the box.
+The `Simple` service is fully functional as the CAP framework provides everything for a complete CRUD implementation (Create, Read, Update, Delete) out of the box.
 But let's add some data to make it a little easier to explore.

 👉 Use the `data` facet of `cds add` to have a CSV file with a header line added for the entities (just `Products` in this simple setup):